Living Cities Policy Framework

 Greening European Cities: Accelerating the uptake of urban nature-based solutions

 This report provides a comprehensive overview of the barriers and opportunities influencing the uptake of nature-based solutions (NBS) in urban regimes, as well as the underlying factors or conditions explaining these.
-We understand urban regimes as being shaped by institutional structures across three broad domains: the regulatory, the urban development and the finance domains.
 Data was collected through interviews, desk study and placements in a total of seven cases – The Netherlands, Sweden, the United Kingdom, Spain, Germany, Hungary and the European Union.

 NBS SNAPSHOT – Cape Town Environmental Education Trust